MicrosoftDocs/quantum-api/api/qsharp/microsoft.quantum.synthesis.applypermutationusingdecomposition.md

 ## Description

 This procedure implements the decomposition basedsynthesis approach.
 The input is a permutation $\pi$ over $2^n$ elements$\{0, \dots, 2^n-1\}$, which represents an $n$-variable reversible Boolean function.
 The algorithm iteratively performs the following steps for each variableindex $i$:1.
 Compute $((\pi_l, \pi_r), \pi')$ such that the images   of $\pi_l$ and $\pi_r$ do not change bits in their elements at indexes other   than $i$ and images of $\pi'$ do not change bit $i$ in their elements.
 2. Set $\pi \leftarrow \pi'$, and derive truth tables from $\pi_l$ and $\pi_r$   based on elements that are not fixed-points.
-After applying these steps for all variable indexes, the remainingpermutation $\pi$ will be the identity, and based on the collected truthtables and indexes, one can apply truth-table controlled @"microsoft.quantum.intrinsic.x"operations using the @"microsoft.quantum.synthesis.applyxcontrolledontruthtable" operation.
+After applying these steps for all variable indexes, the remainingpermutation $\pi$ will be the identity, and based on the collected truthtables and indexes, one can apply truth-table controlled @"Microsoft.Quantum.Intrinsic.X"operations using the @"Microsoft.Quantum.Synthesis.ApplyXControlledOnTruthTable" operation.
 The variable order is $0, \dots, n - 1$.
-A custom variable order can be specifiedin the operation @"microsoft.quantum.synthesis.applypermutationusingdecompositionwithvariableorder".
+A custom variable order can be specifiedin the operation @"Microsoft.Quantum.Synthesis.ApplyPermutationUsingDecompositionWithVariableOrder".

 ## Input